 The Broadmoor's Seven Falls – Explore one of America's natural wonders with your four-legged friend.
 The Broadmoor's Seven Falls is located in a 1,400 foot-wall box canyon.
 With various walking and hiking trails with incredible views, your pup will get a taste of true Colorado scenery.

 Pikes Peak – America's Mountain – Take your pup to the skies at the summit of Pikes Peak.
 With an entirely different temperature at the top, your pup can get a breath of fresh air.
 Make sure to bring plenty of water for you and your dog to account for the reduced oxygen.

 Peterson Air Force Base – Head out to Garden of the Dogs park to let your pup run around and socialize.
-This small military base park offers dogs a chance to release energy without the worries of large open spaces to get lost.
+This small military base park offers dogs a chance to release energy without the worries of large open spaces getting lost.

 Manitou Cliff Dwellings – This historical landmark is perfect for Fido and friends!
 Dogs are allowed to walk in the ruins, museum, and gift shop.

 If the weather is right, head to one of the great restaurants around town that have a patio so your pooch can join you for dinner.
 Our favorite patios include: